jmcart9/Quote-Collection-Editor/README.md

 Technologies.
 Java 11, JavaMail API, POP3.

 How to use.
-Edit `QuoteCollectionEditor` where appropriate. (i.e. Protocol, host, and port information.
+Edit `QuoteCollectionEditor.java` where appropriate. (i.e. Protocol, host, and port information.
 Email address and password can be either hardcoded or entered at the CL prompt.)
 Compile and run `Main.java`.

 Note.
 It's not user friendly at the moment.
 Also...the quote server seems to have been permanently shut down. :(